GregTechCEu/gtceu-modern-docs/docs/Modpacks/Ore-Generation/03-Adding-Stone-Types.md

     ```

 You can also add ores in other dimensions, but to do so you will have to create a custom World Generation Layer.
-You'll learn how to do so during the next few chapters.
+You'll learn how to do so in [Layers & Dimensions](./04-Layers-and-Dimensions.md)